VinayChoudhary24/VinayChoudhary24/README.md

 Software Engineer
 ------------------

 I am an athlete at heart, and have a passion for coding.
-I am working as a MEAN/MERN stack developer, Building different applications.
+I am working as a Jr. Software Engineer, Building different applications.
 I love to create and work on different Projects.
 Work efficiency team based as well as self-managed.

 * 🖥️  See my portfolio at [Vercel](http://vinay-choudhary-portfolio-nextjs.vercel.app/)
 * ✉️  You can contact me at [vinaychoudhary994@gmail.com](mailto:vinaychoudhary994@gmail.com)